Islamist group claims kidnap of French national in Nigeria

-KADUNA, Nigeria, Dec 23 (Reuters) - Nigerian Islamist group Ansaru said on Sunday it was behind the kidnap of a French national last week, citing France’s ban on full-face veils and its support for military action in Mali.
+KADUNA, Nigeria (Reuters) - Nigerian Islamist group Ansaru said on Sunday it was behind the kidnap of a French national last week, citing France’s ban on full-face veils and its support for military action in Mali.

 The Nigerian police declined to comment on the claim but had already named Colump as the man abducted.
 He was working for French renewable energy firm Vergnet, which had been building Nigeria’s first wind farm.